abbieyip/calculator/README.md

 ## Assumptions
 - All numbers in the expression are within the range of a double.
+- Evaluated expression is within the range of a double.

 ## Error cases
 - Expressions cannot start with a nonnegative operator.